handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 ## Known limitations

 1. The [`CopyPaste`](@/api/copyPaste.md) plugin doesn't copy, cut or paste cells' appearance.
 2. The data copied from Handsontable will always remain as plain text.
-For example, if you copy a checked checkbox, the input will be kept as a value of `'true'`.
+For example, if you copy a checked checkbox, the input will be kept as the value of `'true'`.
 3. `document.execCommand` can be called only during an immediate-execute event, such as a `MouseEvent` or a `KeyboardEvent`.

 ## Related keyboard shortcuts